 Capital gains are taxed more favourably than interest income or dividends since only 50% of a capital gain is taxable.

 Capital losses can be used to offset or eliminate capital gains from three preceding years, or they can be carried forward to the future indefinitely.

 Is a not-for-profit organization that provides insurance to member firms (financial institutions) and protects investors’ funds/assets up to $1 million if the member firm goes bankrupt.

 The CIPF does not insure investors against losses resulting from normal trading activity or fraud.

 Is a generic product or material which is interchangeable with another product of its kind and which can be traded on a commodities exchange.
 Commodities include agricultural products like wheat, corn, soybeans; and precious metals such as gold and silver.

 A trading order that is only good for the day it is placed.
-If trade execution does not occur by close of day, it is automatically cancelled.
+If trade execution does not occur by the close of the day, it is automatically cancelled.

 Is a measure of the rate of change in the price of a derivative (futures, options) relative to the price of the underlying asset (stocks, bonds, commodities).

 A security whose value is derived from the performance of other underlying assets.
 Derivatives are complicated financial instruments (assets) that are packaged on the back of other financial instruments, such as stocks, commodities, mortgages, bonds, and interest rates.